 The project foresees that the research fellow will serve as Dissemination Officer within the European project Ulysseus (specifically WP9), leveraging their expertise and experience in the fields addressed by the project and making use of the University’s structures and related activities (Innovation Hub).
 In particular, the research fellow acts as project manager within the Innovation Hub in Tourism & Heritage, working in coordination with other activities related to Dissemination and Public Engagement of relevance to both the Ulysseus project and the University of Genoa.
 The role also contributes to the promotion of research within the University and across the local territory.

-Research Fellow: Rongtitya Rith
+Research Fellow: Valentina Costa

-Academic Supervisor: Riccardo Spinelli
+Academic Supervisor: Ilaria Delponte

 Project Description:

-Habitat - How European Big Cities and Legal System Trigger Urban
+Habitat - How European Big Cities and Legal System Trigger Urban Inequality: An Inquiry into Law and Economics

 Research Fellow: Simone Robbiano